 There was little difference in the general appearance of St. Augustine’s Spaniards and Drake’s men who sacked the city.
 The town’s elite would favor military styles (St. Augustine was a presidio or garrison town).
 During this period, there were few uniform regulations for Spanish troops in the New World – dress was left to the individual unit commanders.
 Consequently, there was little uniformity and Spain’s American garrisons tended to wear whatever clothing was available.
 The apparel of any slaves would have been much like poor Spaniards.
 Native Americans (Timucuan, Apalachee, Guale, etc.) in the town would dress the same as the Spaniards; rural “pagan” natives (not following the Spanish Catholic teachings) would be in traditional garb – loincloths, tattooed, painted, etc.

 During the day on Saturday please feel free to visit with our living history interpreters in their 16th century-style military encampment as you tour the our encampment as local historians, play host to drills, demonstrations and living history interpretation from 10:00 AM to 5:00 PM.

-Saturday evening, the recreation of the sacking and burning of the town will commence at 7:00 PM in the old city beginning at the Old City Gates (including the Santa Domingo Redoubt on Orange Street.)
-A skirmish breaks out as the Spanish soldatos at the redoubt spot Drake’s men coming ashore.
+Saturday evening, the recreation of the sacking and burning of the town will commence at 7:00 PM in the old city beginning at the Government House.
+A skirmish breaks out as the Spanish Soldados spot Drake’s men.
 The Spanish soldados and the St. Augustine citizens flee with Drake’s soldiers in pursuit.
-Skirmishes continue as the Spanish move south on St. George Street towards the plaza continually trying to hold off the ever-advancing English soldiers.
-The final battle between the Spanish soldados and Drake’s men takes place at the Government House.
+Skirmishes continue as the Spanish move north on St. George Street towards the Redoubt across from O’Malley’s.
+The final battle between the Spanish soldados and Drake’s men takes place at the Redoubt.
 This military display is intended to symbolically commemorate the temporary abandonment of the city of St. Augustine by Spanish colonial forces.
 After the town was looted and burned by Drake’s men, the Spanish returned to rebuild upon the same streets you walk on today!
 This event is narrated so the public will understand the events that took place during the raid.